 The following tables list a range of schemes which we are committed to or for which funding has been applied for.
+These will all be subject to consultation (unless this has already been carried out).
 Additional schemes indicated as 'outline proposal' give a flavour of further schemes we would like to pursue and will generally be subject to further prioritisation work and funding opportunities.
 Other schemes not listed here may be delivered before these, particularly those which are development-led.

-The LCWIP proposals referred to, and additional ones, are detailed in the Final West of England Local Cycling & Walking Infrastructure Plan available at https://travelwest.info/projects/local-cycling-and-walking-infrastructure-plan.
+The LCWIP proposals referred to, and additional ones, are detailed in the Final West of England Local Cycling & Walking Infrastructure Plan available at https://travelwest.info/projects/localcycling-and-walking-infrastructure-plan.
 This used a Department for Transport prioritisation process to identify where active travel improvements would be most effective, and these are mostly urban.
 More information on this is included within the main strategy above, at page 18.